stbaercom/europython2018_boring/README.md

 This is the sample code for the Europython talk: "The Boring Python Office Talk".
-It shows how to do some basic operations with
+It shows how to do some basic operations with office formats like XLSX, PPTX, PDF, and of course, Python

 You will need to install LibreOffice/OpenOffice.org and adjust the path to the soffice binary in code (prepare_pptx_and_convert) in order to make the PPTX to PDF conversation work.